Generate Campaign Slogans With AI: 20 Candidates in One Pass

 Output a numbered list grouped by style.

-A list of 20 grouped by style.
-Read all 20, mark your top 3 instinctively, then run those 3 through a 24-hour cooldown before deciding.
-Lines that still feel right on day two usually outperform.
+Read all 20, mark your top three on instinct, then stop.
+Run those three through a 24-hour cooldown before deciding — lines that still feel right on day two reliably outperform the ones that felt clever on day one.
+Then pressure-test the survivors:

-• Read each slogan in isolation.
-If it requires context to make sense, cut it.
+• Read each in isolation.
+If it needs context to make sense, cut it.

-• Test the shortlist on three people in your audience.
-Watch their reaction, not what they say.
+• Show the shortlist to three people in your audience.
+Watch their reaction, not what they say about it.

-• Search the shortlist on Google; you do not want to ship a famous line by accident.
+• Search each line on Google.
+You do not want to ship someone else’s famous tagline by accident.

 Common mistakes

-• Picking the slogan that the most senior person likes, instead of the one the audience reacts to.
+• Picking the slogan the most senior person likes instead of the one the audience reacts to.

 • Skipping the trademark search.

-After the campaign runs, write down which slogan you picked, where it appeared, and whether the click-through rate was above or below baseline.
-Build that into a small swipe file.
-Over 5-10 campaigns you’ll see your team’s pattern — usually you under-index on one style.
+Write down which slogan you shipped, where it ran, and whether click-through landed above or below baseline.
+Keep that in a small swipe file.
+Across 5-10 campaigns a pattern appears — most teams under-index on one of the five styles, and naming it is the fastest way to widen your range.

 FAQ

 • How many slogans should I take to the decision meeting?
 Three.
-Five becomes a debate; one feels rigged.
+Five turns into a debate; one feels rigged.

 • Should the slogan match the brand tagline?
-It should rhyme with it, but it can be sharper and more time-bound.
+It should rhyme with it but can be sharper and more time-bound — a tagline is permanent, a campaign slogan is for one push.

 • Is a question slogan ever the strongest?
 Sometimes, when the question is one the audience is already asking themselves.